-AI Receptionist vs Traditional Answering Service: 2026 Cost & Performance Comparison
+AI Receptionist vs Traditional Answering Service: The Definitive 2026 Cost, Feature & Performance Comparison

 Answering service costs are creeping past $1.50/minute while AI receptionists run at $0.09/minute with better accuracy, no per-message fees, and zero hold time.
-This is the honest 2026 breakdown of AI receptionist vs answering service cost per month — for small businesses, medical offices, law firms, and home service providers.
+This is the honest, deeply-researched 2026 breakdown of AI receptionist vs answering service cost per month — with provider-by-provider deep-dives (Ruby, AnswerConnect, MAP, PATLive, VoiceNation, SAS), hidden-fee tables, a break-even-by-call-volume calculator, an RFP checklist, and vertical playbooks for medical, dental, legal, home services, real estate, e-commerce, and salons.

 Utkarsh Mohan